About Accreditation

 How It Works

-Accredited organizations are responsible for demonstrating that they meet requirements for delivering independent CME that accelerates learning, change, and improvement in healthcare.
+Organizations with accreditation are responsible for demonstrating they meet requirements for delivering independent CME/CE that accelerates learning, change, and improvement in healthcare.

-Accredited organizations are responsible for demonstrating that they meet requirements for delivering independent CME that accelerates learning, change, and improvement in healthcare.
+Organizations with accreditation are responsible for demonstrating they meet requirements for delivering independent CME/CE that accelerates learning, change, and improvement in healthcare.

 Only certain organizations are eligible to receive ACCME accreditation.
 The ACCME accredits organizations that provide continuing medical education for physicians.
 The ACCME does not accredit individual educational activities.